nathphoenix/LInux_Basics/commandas.md

 after creating droplet,

+open gitbash and type
+ssh root@161.35.97.66, the enter your password

+you can then update packages as a root user apt-get update

 we add a user with this
 adduser nathphoenix
+then create password for the user immedately

 we give the new user admin privileges using usermod -aG sudo nathphoenix  (nathphoenix is the name of the user added)

-We create ssh key by loging out of thw server ssh-keygen -t rsa -b 4096 and then copy this path to create the file C:\Users\Maxwell/.ssh/id_rsa
+We create ssh key by loging out of the server ssh-keygen -t rsa -b 4096 and then copy this path to create the file C:\Users\Maxwell/.ssh/id_rsa note you can change this "id_rsa" to your preferred name like "bloverse_gcp" or "nath_tb" then press enter twice so that you will not use password to login using the public key generated

-Next we send a public key to our cloud server ssh-copy-id nathphoenix@161.35.96.50 using gitbash only
+Next we send a public key to our cloud server ssh-copy-id nathphoenix@161.35.97.66 using gitbash only

+Then launch your instance
+ssh nathphoenix@161.35.61.63

-to stop logging in with password sudo vim/etc/ssh/sshd_config we then change PasswordAuthentication to no, on line 56 of the open file press i to edit and esc to save. the :wq to save changes and enter
+to stop logging in with password sudo vim /etc/ssh/sshd_config we then change PasswordAuthentication to no, on line 56 of the open file press i to edit and esc to save. the :wq to save changes and enter

 Then restart server with
 sudo service ssh restart
+or this
+sudo shutdown -r now

+as a defined user, you upgrade your packages using the root permission sudo apt upgrade

-scp -i nath-gcp -r Tacotron-2 nathphoenix@161.35.96.50:~/Project
+scp -i nathan -r wavenet_vocoder nathphoenix@161.35.97.66:~/Project

 We can continue withis step below

-logging in to a remote server from window ssh otseobande@34.73.28.53 -i bloverse-gcp
+logging in to a remote server from window ssh nathphoenix@161.35.97.66 -i nathan

 We can setup virtualenv on vm : pip3 install virtualenv